rails-sqlserver/tiny_tds/README.md

 ## Special Thanks

+* Lars Kanis for all his help getting the Windows builds working again with rake-compiler-dock.
 * Erik Bryn for joining the project and helping me thru a few tight spots. - http://github.com/ebryn
 * To the authors and contributors of the Mysql2 gem for inspiration. - http://github.com/brianmario/mysql2
 * Yehuda Katz for articulating ruby's need for proper encoding support.
 Especially in database drivers - http://yehudakatz.com/2010/05/05/ruby-1-9-encodings-a-primer-and-the-solution-for-rails/